Kerbas-ad-astra/CommNet-Relays/README.md

 ##Known issues and limitations

 You can harvest money by setting up one relay around a planet, and switching to that relay when more contracts come up to put relays around that planet.
 Is there a way to set the "must be a new ship after accepting the contract" requirement for a Contract Configurator pack?
-On the other hand, if a contact comes up while there's a ship on its way to a planet, I don't want to prevent you from getting credit for it.
+On the other hand, if a contract comes up while there's a qualifying mission on its way to a planet, I don't want to prevent you from getting credit for it.
 What are your thoughts?

 Also, these contracts were written with the three stock antennas in mind only.
 You will need a Module Manager patch to add some more part validation checks for whatever antennas you want for the job, like so: